zbarnett/toshi-android-client/README.md

 Adding a dependency
 ===================

-The plugin [gradle-witness](https://github.com/WhisperSystems/gradle-witness) to verify dependencies.
+The plugin [gradle-witness](https://github.com/WhisperSystems/gradle-witness) is used to verify dependencies.
 You will need to add the relevant checksums to build.gradle.
 More information can be found on the gradle-witness project.

 Making a new build for Play store (Dev only)